History

 CARS & CHICKEN

-In the mid 1950’s, a large building was transported down Lombard Street on cement slabs.
-The building included apartments, an accountant business, and the Broasted Chicken Restaurant.
-The building was placed right next to Don Lee Motors.
-Ten years later, the owner of the building and the surrounding lot offered to sell all of the property to Don Lee.
+In the mid-1950s, a large multi-use building was carefully transported down Lombard Street, moved in sections atop cement slabs.
+The structure housed apartments, an accounting office, and the popular Broasted Chicken Restaurant.
+Once relocated, the building was placed directly beside Don Lee Motors.
+A decade later, the property owner offered to sell the entire building and surrounding lot to Don Lee, marking a significant expansion for the business.

 THREE GENERATIONS